What we Provide

 - Have a source of income and fall below the U.S. Department of Housing and Urban Development’s moderate income level

 Our intake process is simple and straightforward.
 We form groups of new program participants throughout the year.
-If you meet our qualifying criteria, are ready to make the commitment to change your life, and contact one of our Program Coordinators, Kate McAllister and Jennie Fumarola.
-They will put your name on the waiting list.
-You will be contacted prior to a new group being formed.
+If you meet our qualifying criteria, are ready to make the commitment to change your life, contact us.
+We will screen you for eligibility and then send you an application, which will be followed by an interview.

 What to bring to the initial interview